Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Some clues as to when an email might be appropriate:

-• A process takes time and the user will not be on the platform to constantly check for updates, ie: final grades for all courses taken this semester
+• A process takes time and the user will not be on the platform to constantly check for updates, ex.: final grades for all courses taken this semester

-• A major financial transaction has occurred and the user wants reassurance it has gone through with the correct details, ie: flight itinerary
+• A major financial transaction has occurred and the user wants reassurance it has gone through with the correct details, ex: flight itinerary, bank transfer

 Modal that shows loading and that an email will arrive when it's done.